Reviews You Can Rely On

 Activity Use

 GPS watches have continued to evolve to become full computers on your wrist, with many containing many of the features of your smartphone.
 However, our main priority with GPS watches is their activity usage.
-Many on our team are serious athletes and depend on an accurate GPS watch that makes their workout experience better and more informed.
-While there are many different watches in our lineup, they all have the ability to record your heart rate and track your GPS track.
+Most of our testing team are serious athletes and depend on an accurate GPS watch that makes their workout experience better and more informed.
+While there are many different watches in our lineup, they all have the ability to record your heart rate and track your route via GPS.

-For running, we'd recommend a few options from Garmin and Coros, specifically the Garmin Forerunner 165, Garmin Forerunner 965, Coros Pace 3, and Coros Apex 2.
-For rugged trail running, we say go for the Garmin Fenix 8 Solar.
+For running, we'd recommend a few options from Garmin and Coros, specifically the Garmin Forerunner 165, Garmin Forerunner 970, Coros Pace 3, and Coros Apex 2.
+For rugged trail running and long periods of time, we say go for the Garmin Fenix 8 Solar.
+If you want a simpler interface with strong running accuracy at a lower price, add the Suunto Run to your shortlist.

 Credit: Matthew Richardson